History of the Russian Orthodox Church

 The history of the Russian Orthodox Church begins with the Christianization of Kievan Rus' in 988 during the reign of Vladimir the Great.
 In the following centuries, Kiev and later other cities, including Novgorod, Pskov, Rostov, Suzdal and Vladimir, became important regional centers of Christian spirituality and culture.
-Following the Mongol invasions of the 13th century, the seat of the metropolitan was moved to Vladimir in 1299, and then to Moscow in 1325, which would become the spiritual center of Russian Orthodoxy.
+Following the 13th-century Mongol invasions, the metropolitan relocated from Kiev to Vladimir in 1299, then to Moscow in 1325, from then on the center of the Russian Orthodox Church.

 The metropolitans of the Russian Church supported the rise of the Moscow principality and his presence increased the Muscovite prince's authority and ambition to unify the lands.
 In turn, the metropolitans were able to increase the stability of the Church and to inspire unity among the divided Russian principalities.
 By the mid-15th century, Moscow was both the political and religious center of the country.
 The Russian Church declared autocephaly in 1448, shortly before the fall of Constantinople, owing to its protest over the Council of Florence.
 At the behest of the grand prince of Moscow, a council of Russian bishops elected a local bishop without the approval of Constantinople.

 After Constantinople fell in 1453, Moscow became the only independent Orthodox power and its leaders soon began to advance the claim that Moscow was the successor to the Byzantine Empire.
 In 1589, the metropolitan was elevated to a patriarch and the independence of the Russian Church was recognized by Constantinople for the first time.
 In the mid-17th century, a schism in the Church led to the rise of the Old Believer movement.
 The church reform of Peter the Great occurred in the early 18th century, beginning the Synodal period of the history of the Russian Church that would last until the Russian Revolution of 1917.

 The early Bolsheviks repressed the Church, but Joseph Stalin revived the Church in 1941 when faced with the German invasion.
 For the remainder of the Soviet Union's existence, the Russian Orthodox Church hierarchy and the Communist Party would collaborate and share power, while dissent was repressed.
 After the dissolution of the Soviet Union, the Church managed to regain much authority in Russian society during the presidency of Vladimir Putin.
 In 2018, a new schism with Constantinople began following the latter's recognition of the Orthodox Church of Ukraine.